The Science Advisory Board oversees Novim’s topics for analysis and works with the Executive Board in recruiting study group leaders.

 Venky holds a B.Sc. and M.Sc. in Physics from University of Delhi ; and a Ph.D. in Physics from Cornell University.

-Professional Service – Venky is a Fellow of the American Academy of Arts and Sciences and a member of the National Academy of Engineering and the Royal Swedish Academy of Engineering Sciences.
+Professional Associations – Venky is a Fellow of the American Academy of Arts and Sciences and a member of the National Academy of Engineering and the Royal Swedish Academy of Engineering Sciences.
 He is also a Fellow of the American Physical Society, the American Association for the Advancement of Science, the IEEE, and the Indian Academy of Sciences.
 He has served on numerous advisory boards of the federal government, research universities, and industry.
 He lectures widely on solid state, computer, and communication technologies, and on the management of science, technology, and public policy.

 Gerry came to SBU from Battelle after 38 years serving as a senior manager at Brookhaven National Laboratory and Pacific NW National Laboratory (PNNL) and President and CEO of Battelle-Japan, He was the founding director of the Joint Global Change Research Institute is the President of the New York Energy Policy Institute.
 While at PNNL he managed two major programs, the DOE Atmospheric Radiation Measurement Program and the End Use Load and Conservation Assessment Program.
 His current research interests include the smart grid and novel approaches to the mitigation of carbon dioxide emissions and reduction of the global burden of atmospheric greenhouse gases.